roc-lang/roc/README.md

 If you have a specific question, the [FAQ](FAQ.md) might have an answer, although [Roc Zulip chat](https://roc.zulipchat.com) is overall the best place to ask questions and get help!
 It's also where we discuss [ideas](https://roc.zulipchat.com/#narrow/stream/304641-ideas) for the language.
 If you want to get involved in contributing to the language, Zulip is also a great place to ask about good first projects.

-## State of Roc
+## WARNING

 **Roc is not ready for production yet.** You are likely to encounter bugs.
 Publishing packages or documentation is not yet supported.
-Many programs can however be compiled correctly.
-Check out [examples](examples) and [examples/benchmarks](examples/benchmarks).
-There are minimal platforms for Rust, Zig, C, Swift and an HTTP server.
 We are hard at work to make programming in Roc a delightful experience!

 ## Getting Started